Student Branding Academy Membership Videos

 - Start with your projects.
 Start by going through your phone and computer and saving/starring photos of projects/group photos you have from the past 1-3 years

-- On your SBA Worksheet (or start your own Google document) plan out several of the projects, or events you want to show on your portfolio.
+- On the Lesson 1 section of your SBA Worksheet (or start your own Google document) plan out several of the projects, or events you want to show on your portfolio.
 Write a paragraph about each project/event that can be used in your portfolio.
 Remember that each paragraph should have some positivity and/or gratitude (while describing what took place) and make it easy for a reader to understand what is happening in the photo.
 Being vague can confuse a college/employer.
 Consider also talking about the outcome, or any positive lessons learned

 - Decide what images you have (or can collect from friends) to tell that story.
 The best images will help you tell a story without words (or using limited words).
 For example, Josh Ochs could SAY that he’s a public speaker, or even better, he could show photos of him in front of students after a speech (the outcome of the project).
 Try and put together 10+ photos of you (and/or friends) doing activities around your focus/topic.

 - Put all of your photos into one folder on your computer or in your own cloud photo storage (keep your privacy in mind with cloud storage settings!).
 Consider renaming each of your photos from “IMG456789.jpg” to something specific that includes your name, like “Josh Ochs Family Vacation Grand Canyon.jpg”.
 This will help us in the future to categorize our photos (and help Google find the photos as we upload them, so your online portfolio can reach the first page under your search results)

 Consider creating a mission statement to include in your portfolio.
 Who are you and what do you want to do for your career or college major?
 You only have one shot to make a great first impression online!